 - The Best London Tips From Our Readers

 Windows Computer users sometimes complain of working on too many applications for a single work, for example, work related to the Web.
-However, this is probably due to the ignorance of the persons as all major applications have features that arc quite universal in nature.
+However, this is probably due to the persons’ ignorance as all major applications have features that are relatively universal in nature.
 Take, for example, MS Word.
 Most of us know about MS Word as the most wonderful word processor.
-However, quite a few of us know that it is a good tool for Web-based applications also.
-The Web-based functions of the MS Word are worth trying as it gives you endless features.
-One such feature is the option of creating a link to a Web page in a Word document.
+However, quite a few of us know that it is a useful tool for Web-based applications also.
+The Web-based functions of MS Word are worth trying as it gives you endless features.
+One such part is the option of creating a link to a Web page in a Word document.

 Thus if you are creating an MS Word document, you can create a link to a Web page or other HTML document rather than just including the address in the text.
-The procedure for this is simple first copy the address (URL) to which you want to link, then select the word, phrase or sentence in your document that you want to create the link.
-Now on the Insert menu in Word, click a hyperlink and then in the link to file or URL, paste the address by pressing Ctrl + V. This will create a link to a Web page in the Word document.
+The procedure for this is a simple first copy (URL) to which you want to link, then select the word, phrase, or sentence in your document that you want to create the link.
+Now on the Insert menu in Word, click a hyperlink and then connect to a file or URL.
+Paste the address by pressing Ctrl + V. This will create a link to a Web page in the Word document.

-However, you can use your computer for purposes other than the Internet also and make better use of it.
-Normally we all crave for faster performance.
-In a Majority of the cases, you do not require a replacement or up gradation as you can enhance the performance of your existing computer running Windows Computer.
+However, you can use your computer for purposes other than the Internet and make better use of it.
+Normally we all crave faster performance.
+In most cases, you do not require a replacement or up-gradation as you can enhance the performance of your existing computer running Windows Computer.

 Manage hard disk

-The first thing in this regard is better management of the hard disk; it has been discussed many times in the article on tips and tricks that you can manage your hard disk better by defragging it regularly.
-However, there are some more steps, which should be performed before you defrag your hard disk in order to optimize the performance of your Computer hard disk.
+The first thing in this regard is better management of the hard disk; it has been discussed many times in the article on tips and tricks to manage your hard disk better by defragging it regularly.
+However, there are some more steps, which should be performed before you defrag your hard disk to optimize your computer hard disk’s performance.

 These steps are: